PAT GEORGE: Let’s call roll! Katrina Madewell, are you here?

 Former IRS Revenue Officer Heading to Prison for Tax Evasion

 KATRINA MADEWELL: Moving into our next story, this one is interesting.
 This ties in nicely to what we were talking about last week.
 A former IRS revenue officer is heading to prison for tax evasion.
-This person is a former Internal Revenue Service officer.
 He’s been sentenced to prison for 43 months for tax evasion and correctly endeavoring to impede the due administration of the internal revenue laws, according to the announcement from the department of justice.

 According to the documents filed with the court, 1989 through 2014, Henti Lucian Baird of Greensboro North Carolina operated HL Baird Tax Consultants.
 Baird had previously worked as an IRS internal revenue officer for twelve years.
 Although he filed tax returns every year he had not paid taxes since 1998.